 TABLE 4-2.
 WARNING AND SHUTDOWN CODES (CONT.)
-FAULT CODE CORRECTIVE ACTION 1435 LOW COOLANT TEMP Lamp: Warning Set is not operating.
+FAULT CODE CORRECTIVE ACTION 1434 REMOTE E-STOP Lamp: Shutdown Indicates remote Emergency Stop.
+See code 1433 to reset.
+1435 LOW COOLANT TEMP Lamp: Warning Set is not operating.
 Warning occurs when engine coolant temperature is 70° F (21° C) or lower.
-NOTE: In applica- tions where the ambient temperature falls below 40 F (4 C), Low Coolant Temp may be indicated even though the coolant heaters are operating.
+NOTE: In applica- tions where the ambient temperature falls below 40° F (4° C), Low Coolant Temp may be indicated even though the coolant heaters are operating.
 Indicates engine coolant heater is not operating or is not circulating coolant.
 Check for the following conditions: a.
 Coolant heater not connected to power supply.
 Check for blown fuse or disconnected heater cord and correct as required. b.
 Check for low coolant level and replenish if required.
-Look for possible coolant leakage points and repair as required.
+Look for possible coolant leaks and repair as required.
 1438 FAIL TO CRANK Lamp: Shutdown Indicates possible fault with control, speed sensing or starting system.
 See code 441 for corrective action.
 1442 WEAK BATTERY Lamp: Warning Indicates that during cranking, the battery voltage is at or below the weak battery warning trip point for a time greater than or equal to the weak battery set time.
 See code 441 for corrective action.
 1443 BATTERY FAILED Lamp: Shutdown Dead battery - engine will not start.
 See code 441 for corrective action.
 2342 TOO LONG IN IDLE Lamp: Warning Indicates genset has been in Idle mode too long (10 minutes maximum).